 Bringing these ideas into your classroom

-The following strategies for teaching climate justice were designed for CLEAN's climate mental health pages.
+The following strategies for teaching climate justice were designed for the Center for Education, Engagement, and Evaluation's climate mental health pages.

 Acknowledge people from under-resourced and overburdened communities are disproportionately impacted by climate change